Meet Ryo Fujii: The Next Up-And-Comer For LA Galaxy II

 Moving on to first team news, Mika Vayrynen that Los Angeles Galaxy manager Bruce Arena needs to make the midfield a consistent midfield, not only in terms of quality, but in terms of continuity.
 Do not be surprised if Vayrynen starts this Saturday against the Houston Dynamo.

 “I felt pretty good.
-It was nice to come on [against Portland] and get the half an hour [of action],” Vayrynen told Serrano.
+It was nice to come on and get the half an hour ,” Vayrynen told Serrano.
 “I missed all of the preseason so I still need to get my fitness up.
 That only comes with games though. … I think my fitness is getting better and hopefully I keep getting more games and that goes up.

 Indeed, Mika, indeed.
 For it is quality players that makes a quality team.
 As for Charlie Rugg, his quality will need some work.
 Rugg has been loaned off to Indy Eleven for the 2015 North American Soccer League season.
 Meanwhile, going back to Galaxy II news, Jaime Villareal is poised to emerge out the shadow of big brother Jose and should get the start this Sunday against Real Monarchs SLC.